Heavy rains in Texas, Louisiana add to misery in flood zones

 Lake Charles Mayor Nic Hunter estimated that 400 to 500 structures flooded during Monday’s downpours.
 Hunter was mayor last year when the city was hit by Hurricane Laura on Aug.
 27 and then six weeks later by Delta.
 Then in February, the deep freeze froze pipes and caused widespread drinking water problems.

+Louisiana State Police said investigators believe an automobile crash that killed the driver and a toddler Wednesday may have been caused in part by driving too fast for the weather.
+It was raining when the car ran off U.S. 90 and hit a tree in St. Mary Parish between Morgan City and Amelia, Trooper First Class Derek Senegal said in a news release.

-The Louisiana Department of Health said Wednesday that three deaths have been confirmed to be storm-related.
-The Calcasieu Parish coroner said a 61-year-old man was found in a vehicle submerged under water.
+Earlier, the Calcasieu Parish coroner said a 61-year-old man was found in a vehicle submerged underwater.
 The body of 33-year-old Justin Blaine Thompson was found in a vehicle submerged in water under a Baton Rouge overpass, another coroner’s office said.
 And near Port Allen, 40-year-old Alvarado Morentes Hermelindo died and another person was missing after their car crashed into a canal Monday evening, Louisiana State Police said.